Registration with the Tax Authorities in the Netherlands

 How can a foreign company claim the refund of VAT in the Netherlands?

-can explain the steps involved in the procedure and the types of documents needed in this case.
+A foreign company that purchased goods or services in the Netherlands that were used for the company’s benefit can claim a refund on the VAT charged here.
+Our Dutch accounting firm can explain the steps involved in the procedure and the types of documents needed in this case.

 However, it is necessary to know that the procedure is done in accordance with the country of residence of the company (two main situations apply here – companies registered in the European Union and companies incorporated outside the Community).
 The application has to be made with the tax authorities in the country where the company resides, which will then send the request to the Dutch tax authorities.